Denmark, South Carolina: Education

 Denmark contains two colleges: Denmark Technical College and Voorhees University.

+Since 2022 it is a part of the Bamberg County School District.
+Prior to 2022, it was in the Bamberg School District Two.
+The public high school is Denmark-Olar High School.

+The Denmark-Olar schools had been co-located, after an expansion of the high school campus, since circa 2019.

 Denmark has a public library, a branch of the ABBE Regional Library System.

 Arts and culture

 Denmark is home to the Dog Wood Festival, which is a festival that includes rides, games, and food/drink stands and was originally hosted 517.01 ft (15758.4648 cm [estimated]) from Beech Ave to South Beech Ave, but was moved to Cypress St as of 2019.
 According to the history of the Dog Wood, it first began in the year of 1985 and still goes on once a year.
 This usually happens in April on a sunny day.
 This festival benefits the community.

-Each year of the festival visitors region-wide come to Denmark, usually stopping by one of Denmark's retailers and restaurants before or after going to the festival.
-This has a good effect on the local economy.
-A restaurant like McDonald's usually has an average of 14 cars located on the property, but on a festival day, locals say that the car population gets boosted by more than half.